heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Node-pressure Eviction.md

 `Guaranteed` pods are guaranteed only when requests and limits are specified for all the containers and they are equal.
 These pods will never be evicted because of another pod's resource consumption.
 If a system daemon (such as `kubelet` and `journald`) is consuming more resources than were reserved via `system-reserved` or `kube-reserved` allocations, and the node only has `Guaranteed` or `Burstable` pods using less resources than requests left on it, then the kubelet must choose to evict one of these pods to preserve node stability and to limit the impact of resource starvation on other pods.
 In this case, it will choose to evict pods of lowest Priority first.

-If you are running a [static pod](https://kubernetes.io/docs/concepts/workloads/pods/#static-pods) and want to avoid having it evicted under resource pressure, set the `priority` field for that Pod directly.
+If you are running a [](https://kubernetes.io/docs/concepts/workloads/pods/#static-pods) and want to avoid having it evicted under resource pressure, set the `priority` field for that Pod directly.
 Static pods do not support the `priorityClassName` field.

 When the kubelet evicts pods in response to inode or process ID starvation, it uses the Pods' relative priority to determine the eviction order, because inodes and PIDs have no requests.